Baptismal regeneration

-Churches originating out of the American Restoration Movement, mainly the Churches of Christ, are also commonly believed to hold to this doctrine, though they dispute this to be the case.
+Churches originating out of the Stone–Campbell Restoration Movement, mainly the nondenominational Churches of Christ, are also commonly believed to hold to this doctrine, though they dispute this to be the case.
 One author from the Churches of Christ describes the relationship between faith and baptism this way, "Faith is the reason why a person is a child of God; baptism is the time at which one is incorporated into Christ and so becomes a child of God" (italics are in the source).

 History

 Early Church

 One of the earliest of the Church Fathers to enunciate clearly and unambiguously the doctrine of baptismal regeneration ("the idea that salvation happens at and by water baptism duly administered") was Cyprian (c.
 200 – 258): "While he attributed all the saving energy to the grace of God, he considered the 'laver of saving water' the instrument of God that makes a person 'born again,' receiving a new life and putting off the self-centred life that he had previously lived.
 The 'water of new birth' animated him to new life by the Spirit of holiness working in his spirit through it."

 Clement of Rome, Ignatius of Antioch and Polycarp are silent on the issue, however the Epistle of Barnabas, the Shepherd of Hermas, Theophilus, Justin Martyr, Clement of Alexandria and Tertullian among others connected following Christ in baptism with salvation.
 Baptismal regeneration was also affirmed by Origen and Augustine.

 Later, according to Augustine, Pelagius denied that infant baptism forgives sins.
 Celestius, who was a disciple of Pelagius, denied the necessity of infant baptism for salvation, as infants were not yet sinners.

 Some have argued that the Jovinianists and Paulicians didn’t believe in baptismal regeneration.
 The Messalians believed that Baptism was only optional.

 Gavin Ortlund has argued that regenerative language used by some early Church Fathers, could be more complex than implying a causative relationship, him stating: "the sign and the thing signified often stand in one for the other", he pointed to Cyril of Jerusalem as seeing Cornelius being saved at the moment of faith, yet connecting baptism as regenerative for him, without being causative.
 However Gavin's arguments were disputed by Trent Horn, criticizing his arguments as not being supported by most scholars.